 The role of the buy side is to:

-The sell side is the side of the financial market that deals with creating, promoting, and selling securities that can be traded to the public.
+The sell side of finance deals with creating, promoting, and selling securities that can be traded to the public.
 The sell side handles all activities related to selling securities to the buy side.
 That can include underwriting for initial public offerings (IPOs), providing clearing services, and developing research materials and analysis.

 The role of the sell side is to:

-• provide research of listed companies (called equity research)
+• Provide research on listed companies (called equity research)

 Professionals focused on the sell side often have jobs in investment banking, sales and trading, equity research, market making, and commercial or corporate banking.

-Buy and sell side are like two sides of the financial and capital markets coin, but there are some key differences between the two.
+Buy side and sell side are like two faces of the financial and capital markets coin, but there are some key differences between the two.

 |Buy Side||Sell Side|